ClaraMarquardt/ehR/ReadMe.md

 - 'dia': Simulated EHR diagnosis data for 500 patients
 - 'ed': Simulated EHR ED visit data for 500 patients
 - 'dem': Simulatd EHR demographics data for 500 patients
-- 'gagne_code': Icd9 code - gagne comorbidity category crosswalk (http://scholar.harvard.edu/gagne/software/combined-comorbidity-score)
+- 'gagne_code': Icd9 code - gagne comorbidity category crosswalk (http://scholar.harvard.edu/gagne/software/combined-comorbidity-score) [* note the crosswalk included in the package includes gagne categories that are assigned a 0 weight (these are not included in the here referenced, publicly available version of the crosswalk)]
 - 'zocat': Icd9 code - zocat crosswalk

 **Note**